mmiche/posterSML/README.md

 ## What do you want to know next about SML?

-### I provide various markdown files which you might be interested in (see main posterSML folder).
+### I provide various files which you might be interested in (see main posterSML folder).

 #### Q&A
 A collection of questions which in hindsight I would have liked to be answered when I was an SML newbie.
 As with any answer, the answers I provide reflect my current point of view.
 Other people may see things differently.